Site Owned by Upper Valley Lake Sunapee Regional Planning Commission

 Medications accepted include prescription drugs (both controlled and non-controlled) and over-the-counter medications.
 Veterinary medicines are also collected.

-The U.S. Department of Drug Enforcement had offered occasional collections through towns and cities.
-As of July 2015, they are talking about starting the program again.
-Check their the U.S. DEA web site to see if there is a collection coming soon and if your municipality is participating.
-Is your town participating?
-Check the web site or ask your police department.
+The U.S. Department of Drug Enforcement offers occasional collections through towns and cities.
+Check the U.S. DEA web site to see if there is a collection coming soon and if your municipality is participating.
+Or just ask at your police department.

 Some pharmacies provide mail-back envelopes for purchase.
 You can put your non-controlled drugs only in the envelope and mail it to a processing facility.
 Don't know the difference between controlled (addictive, "street value") and non-controlled?
 Ask your pharmacist.